-For the second year, a prize will be awarded at the National Finals to a team that skillfully crafts an engineering notebook that documents their design cycle for the Team America Rocketry Challenge (TARC).
+A prize will be awarded at the National Finals to a team that skillfully crafts an engineering notebook that documents their design cycle for the Team America Rocketry Challenge (TARC).
 Teams from across the country have already submitted entries to be judged by a panel of engineers from TARC sponsor companies.
 The winner will be announced at the National Finals (and may or may not be a finalist team).
 The team will receive a plaque and a cash prize of \$500.